 |Known For||Megalodon Exhibit|

-The North Carolina Aquarium at Fort Fisher was named one of the best aquariums in the United States recently, and it’s easy to see why.
+The North Carolina Aquarium at Fort Fisher is not only one of the best aquariums in North Carolina–it was recently named one of the best aquariums in the United States, and it’s easy to see why.
 The adventures they have to join in are magnificent.
 From sea otters to sharks, to touching stingrays, to their Megalodon exhibit, they keep their visitors entertained and busy.

 Their central atrium is full of living trees to discuss, along with real-life water habitats like ponds and swamps.
 It’s a fully immersive and gratifying experience.
 Here are a few of the exhibits to explore.